DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-1. Open file explorer and right click on "This PC" and click on "Properties"
+1. Open File-Explorer and right-click "This PC" and click "Properties"
    <br>
    <br>